Reimund Neugebauer: Life

 Forum, the central advisory board for the development and implementation of Germany’s high-tech strategy.
 Since 2015, he has been serving as a member of the European Commission’s High-level Group of Personalities on Defence Research chaired by Elżbieta Bieńkowska.

+Reimund Neugebauer resigned from his post as President of the Fraunhofer-Gesellschaft on 25 May 2023.
+He is followed by Holger Hanselka, who is the 11th president of the Fraunhofer-Gesellschaft.